 Corn fritters are a great way to feed a group of people since they walk the line between sweet and savory.
 If you're like me, you'll want your plate of fritters garnished with a few sliced scallions and a dash of hot sauce and lime juice.
 But if you've got a sweet tooth, then a quick toss in some powdered sugar, or maybe a drizzle of syrup will be what you reach for—either choice works well.

-- 1 cup cornmeal
+1 cup cornmeal

-- 1 cup all-purpose flour
+1 cup all-purpose flour

-- 1 tablespoons plus 1 teaspoon baking powder
+1 tablespoons plus 1 teaspoon baking powder

-- 1/4 cup sugar
+1/4 cup sugar

-- 3/4 cup milk
+3/4 cup milk

-- 2 eggs, beaten
+2 large eggs, beaten

-- 4 tablespoons (1/2 stick) butter, melted
+4 tablespoons (1/2 stick) butter, melted

-- 1 cup corn kernals (thawed if frozen)
+1 cup corn kernels (thawed if frozen)

-- About 2 quarts vegetable, canola, or peanut oil
+About 2 quarts vegetable, canola, or peanut oil

-- powdered sugar (optional)
+Powdered sugar (optional)

-- sliced scallions (optional)
+Sliced scallions (optional)